-- 11. Mr. Speaker, Honourable Members, Sierra Leone's fisheries resources are estimated to worth over US\$100 million annually.
-The sector provides direct employment to about 200,000 people and indirect employment to an estimated 600,000 persons along coastlines in Freetown, Kambia, Port Loko, Moyamba and Pujehun.
+- 10. Mr Speaker, Honourable Members, cash crop constitutes a major source of foreign exchange earnings and job creation.
+My administration will focus on [i] providing support for rehabilitation of existing plantations and establishment of new ones [ii] adopting the use of improved varieties of cocoa, coffee, cashew, oil palm and non-traditional cash crops [iii] facilitating the establishment of cash crop cooperatives and providing training in processing to ensure our cash crops become competitive for export. - 11.
+Mr Speaker, Honourable Members, Sierra Leone's fisheries resources are estimated to worth over \$100mln annually.
+The sector provides direct employment to about 200,000 people and indirect employment to an estimated 600,000 persons along coastlines in Freetown, Kambia, Portloko, Moyamba, Pujehun and Bonthe.
 The sector contributes nearly 10 percent to the country's Gross Domestic Product. - 12.
-The critical challenges in the sector are the illegal, unreported and unregulated (IUU) fishing and the limited accessibility to the international market.
-As a result, the total annual revenue loss to Sierra Leone is estimated at over US\$ 50 million.
+Mr Speaker, Honourable Members, the critical challenges in the sector are the illegal, unreported and unregulated [IUU] fishing and the limited accessibility to the international market.
+As a result, the total annual revenue loss to Sierra Leone is estimated at over \$50mln.
 The overall policy objective of my New Direction administration is to create a profitable fisheries sector that contributes significantly to socioeconomic development through sustainable management and utilisation of our fisheries resources while also conserving the environment.
-My administration will focus on (i) improving marine resource governance and sustainable management of fisheries (ii) reducing illegal fishing (iii) improving the quality of marine products and (iv) developing fishing infrastructure.
+My administration will focus on [i] improving marine resource governance and sustainable management of fisheries [ii] reducing illegal fishing activities [iii] improving the quality of marine products and [iv] developing fishing infrastructure. - 13.
+Mr Speaker, Honourable Members to improve on governance in the sector, the priorities of my administration will be on [i] strengthening policy and regulatory framework for the management of marine resources and [ii] promoting transparency by publishing all fisheries management information such as the revenues, license fees, vessels committing infractions and fines paid by vessels. - 14.
+Mr Speaker, Honourable Members of Parliament, it is a necessity that we reduce illegal fishing if we are to increase revenue from the fishing sector.
+Therefore, the focus of my Government in this regard will be on [i] establishing an enabling legal and regulatory environment for combating illegal fishing and [ii] implementing effective and sustainable surveillance systems.

-- 13. To improve on governance in the sector, the priorities of my administration will be on (i) strengthening policy and regulatory framework for the management of marine resources and (ii) promoting transparency by publicising all fisheries management information such as the revenues, license fees, vessels committing infractions and fines paid by vessels. - 14.
-Mr. Speaker, Honourable Members of Parliament, it is a necessity that we reduce illegal fishing if we are to increase revenue from the fishing sector.
-Therefore, the focus of my Government in this regard will be on (i) establishing an enabling legal and regulatory environment for combating illegal fishing and (ii) implementing effective and sustainable surveillance systems. - 15.
-My administration will also take the following measures to promote the attractiveness of our fish products to European Market (i) training in basic hygiene practices and sanitary operating procedures (ii) rehabilitating existing laboratories for improving fish quality and (iii) strengthening the capacity of the competent authority to certify fish and fishery products for export.
-Additionally, to improve on the infrastructure for fisheries development, my administration will (i) construct a fish harbor with solar-powered cold chain facilities and (ii) construct or rehabilitate existing fish landing sites.

-16. Mr. Speaker, Honourable Members, retailing of fish products is largely the business of women.
+- 15. Mr Speaker, Honourable Members, my administration will also take the following measures to promote the attractiveness of our fish products to European Market [i] training in basic hygiene practices and sanitary operation procedures [ii] rehabilitating existing laboratories for improving fish quality and [iii] strengthening the capacity of the competent authority to certify fish and fishery products for export.
+Additionally, to improve on the infrastructure for fisheries development, my administration will [i] construct a fish harbour with solar-powered cold chain facilities and [ii] construct or rehabilitate existing fish landing sites. - 16.
+Mr Speaker, Honourable Members, retailing of fish products is largely the business of women.
 Accordingly, my administration will facilitate microfinance support for women engaged in fisheries.